 The concept of a Lebanese online platform coordinating between projects and the public started to shape up in her mind.

-Malak Yacout, who is a well-traveled AUB marketing graduate, teamed up with Nadine Makarem, who herself has an extensive experience working with the UN and local and international NGOs.
+Malak Yacout, who is a well-traveled AUB marketing graduate, teamed up with Nadine Makarem, who herself has extensive experience working with the UN and local and international NGOs.

 They started collaborating with almost all the NGO’s in Lebanon, creating that which was missing to their fellow citizens in Lebanon: The online platform coordinating between worthy causes and the public.
 Henceforth, The Volunteer Circle was born.